showlab/Show-o/README.md

 </div>

 <img src="docs/showo.png" width="1000">
+An overview of Show-o.
+The input data, regardless of its modalities, is tokenized and then prompted into a formatted input sequence.
+Show-o processes text tokens autoregressively with causal attention and image tokens in (discrete) denoising diffusion modeling via full attention, and then generates the desired output.
+Specifically, Show-o is capable of handling image captioning, visual question answering, text-to-image generation, text-based inpainting/extrapolation, and mixed modality generation.

 ## News
 * **[2024-08-23]** We release the inference code of Show-o for multimodal understanding and generation including image captioning, visual question answering (VQA), text-to-image generation, text-guided inpaitning and extrapolation.